-[Jeremy Laroche]
+[Shannon Edwards]

-[Elementary Principal]
+[Middle School Principal]

-[jeremy.laroche@pottsboroisd.org]
+[Shannon.edwards@pottsboroisd.org]

 Complete and return to the student's campus the following forms (provided in the forms packet distributed at the beginning of the year or upon enrollment):

 - Acknowledgment Form - Notice Regarding Directory Information and Parent's Response Regarding Release of Student Information. - Parent's Objection to the Release of Student Information to Military Recruiters and Institutions of Higher Education (if you choose to restrict the release of information to these entities), and - Consent/Opt-Out Form for participation in third-party surveys.